 Now, you should have a great understanding of what’s out there in the AI content detection landscape.
 Checking for originality will likely be a huge part of content creation in the future, so it’s a great idea to explore these tools and integrate them into your workflow.

-Originality.AI had the best results from our testing, but free options are available if you want to test things out first.
+Originality.AI had the best results from our testing, but it has a huge false positive rate and is causing enormous issues within the industry.
+Free options are available and less likely to give off false positives.
 Content at Scale’s AI detector was the most accurate free tool and is a great way to get started.